samuel2pb/sales-ingestion-architecture/README.md

 # AB Inbev Sales Pipeline

-Consistis of a python class built with a workflow that translates the bussiness rules.
+Consists of a python class built with a workflow that translates the bussiness rules.

 ## Dependencies